 What happens if I enroll in an academic program that is longer than four years?

 There are some undergraduate programs at Ohio University that are designed to take longer than four years.
-If you are enrolled in a program that the Ohio Board of Regents identifies as requiring more than 128 hours to complete (pdf), you will automatically receive an additional 13th semester within The OHIO Guarantee.
+If you are enrolled in a program that the Ohio Board of Regents identifies as requiring more than 128 hours to complete, you automatically receive an additional 13th semester within The OHIO Guarantee.

 What happens if I leave Ohio University during the four-year period and return later?